JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 ## Uploading vertex and index data

 Now that we have created one vertex buffer and one index buffer, we need to upload vertex and index data to these buffers, so that they can be used by GPU correctly.
 As we have mentioned before, resources with `local` memory type can not be accessed by the host directly.
+To copy data between local memory and host memory, we can either use *staging buffers* to transfer the data manually, or we can use `RHI::copy_resource_data` to perform data copy automatically.
+We will show how to perform data copy in both approaches.

+### Uploading data manually

-In order to upload data to resources with `local` memory type, we need to create intermediate buffers with `upload` memory type, upload data to such buffers, and use GPU to copy data from such buffers to resources with `local` memory type.
+In order to upload data to resources with `local` memory type, we need to create intermediate buffers with `upload` memory type, copy data to such buffers form the host, and use GPU to copy data from such buffers to resources with `local` memory type.
 Such intermediate buffers are usually called *staging buffers*, and are used frequently to copy data from host memory to device local memory.
 The following code shows how to upload data for our vertex and index buffer:

 ```c++
 lulet(vb_staging, dev->new_buffer(MemoryType::upload, BufferDesc(BufferUsageFlag::copy_source, sizeof(vertices))));